Jat-droid/FaceBeam/README.md

-# Heading 1
-✨ FaceBeam: AI-Powered Automated Attendance System
+# ✨ FaceBeam: AI-Powered Automated Attendance System

 FaceBeam is an intelligent system designed to automate student attendance using real-time facial recognition, synchronized with the official class timetable.
 It aims to replace inefficient manual attendance methods with a faster, more accurate, and secure solution.
 ## Screenshots